 - Record of Absolute Divorce (R-408) from the Registry of Vital Records

 Bring these to the registry office at the Probate and Family Court along with your fees.

-If you don't have children under 18, the only remaining paperwork to file is your financial statements.
+You also need to file a financial statement.
 Both spouses must complete and file financial statements with the court.

 File those forms along with your Parent Education Certificate at the clerk's office.

 Some people may also need to file: